-Most people think that autism is a social handicap, and that communicating and relating are the key issues relating to autistics.
+Most people think that autism is a social disability, and that communicating and relating are the key issues relating to autistics.
 However, social skills are only one aspect of the syndromes of autism.
 I was not only lost in the social world, but also in time, space and the physical world.

 I felt that my body was like a robotic submarine exploring the alien world at bottom of the ocean.
 The real me was looking down from somewhere far away, as if it was controlling the submarine from a ship at the surface of the ocean.
 Whenever I recalled events, I looked at the happenings of my life and myself from a detached, third-person perspective.
 I never looked at the world from inside my body.
 I was not “in” me.